 Participants choose a payment scheme, where the order of the presentation of the tournament and piece-rate payment options will be randomized.

-Participants in both conditions will choose to complete optional 2-minute rounds of practice (with a maximum of 5 rounds available).
-We will record the total number of questions they answer correctly in the time allotted as a measure of performance

 Participants will complete the paid multiplication task and receive feedback about their absolute (but not relative) performance

-Participants will answer the questions about risk tolerance, confidence, perceptions of gender differences, preparedness, field-specific ability beliefs, fatigue, and interest.
+Participants will answer the questions about risk tolerance, confidence, perceptions of gender differences, and preparedness.

-Payment: Participants will receive their guaranteed payment ($1.50) immediately after completing the study and their bonus payment will be calculated based on their performance and choice of a payment scheme, which will be sent to them within 3-5 business days.
+Payment: Participants will receive their guaranteed payment ($TBD) immediately after completing the study and their bonus payment will be calculated based on their performance and choice of a payment scheme, which will be sent to them within 3-5 business days.
 Participants will be randomly assigned to a participant within the same condition, since preparation will likely improve performance.
 If they chose the piece-rate payment scheme, they will be paid $.10 per problem solved correctly.
 If they chose the tournament payment scheme, they will be randomly matched with another participant that also chose this payment scheme and if they solved more problems than the other participant, will receive $.20 per problem.
 Otherwise, they will receive nothing.
 In the case of an uneven number of participants, we will randomly assign one participant to be matched against another participant that has already been selected for a pair.
 If there are ties, one of the participants will be randomly selected to receive payment for their performance.
 Additionally, for each participant, we will randomly select one of their four guesses about their own performance and gender differences, and if they guess correctly for their designated question, will be paid an additional $.10.

-How does preparation affect willingness to compete?
+How does unlimited preparation affect willingness to compete?

 Hypotheses and analyses